-- 3. Intelligence is being provided to the Caribbean Command by CIA and other elements of the U. S. Embassies in Latin America as well as to CIA Headquarters for further dissemination as appropriate. - 4.
-Various agencies of the U. S. Government are now disseminating to Latin American governments unclassified studies and reports and other non-sensitive information concerning Castro-Communist subversion. - 5.
-U.S. Government communications systems throughout Latin America are being expanded and imporved upon on a high priority basis. - 6.
+- 5. U.S. Government communications systems throughout Latin America are being expanded and improved upon on a high priority basis. - 6.
 Programs now exist under AID, CIA, and DOD for the training and equipping of Latin American internal security and intelligence services.
-Additional programs could be established in other countries where it is found to be in the best interests of the United States and acceptable to the country concerned. - 7.
+Additional programs could be established in other countries where it is found to be in the best interests of United States and acceptable to the country concerned. - 7.
 All information received by CIA concerning travel to and from Cuba is put into a computer system capable of producing lists by name, by country, by point of travel, or sorted on various other bases.